software-developer-org/blog/README.md

   }
 }
 ```
-this option will create an html file after running your tests that provides you with extra information about what you have and have not tested jet.
+this option will create an html file after running your tests that provides you with extra information about what you have and have not tested yet.

  # Setup e2e Testing with cypress